Betelgeuse News 2026: Will Betelgeuse Go Supernova? New Companion Star Discovery Sheds Light

 The Great Dimming of Betelgeuse in 2019-2020

 All the buzz about Betelgeuse going supernova started in 2019 when the star suddenly dropped to about 40% of its usual brightness before gradually returning to normal by early 2020.
 At first, many believed that Betelgeuse was about to explode, but this theory has been proven wrong.
-It turned out that the dimming effect was just caused by a cloud of dust, so Betelgeuse wasn't actually dimming during the Great Dimming.
-It just looked that way because we were looking through a cloud of stellar debris.
+It turned out that the dimming effect was just caused by a cloud of dust, so Betelgeuse’s brightness drop was not due to changes inside the star itself.
+The star only appeared dimmer because we were looking through a cloud of dust expelled by the star.

 What would happen if Betelgeuse exploded?